 Two more great features: automatic adjustment for cooking at altitude and automatic pressure release.
 The former is important for folks who live high above sea level.
 A pressure cooker maintains its pressure at a certain level above the ambient air pressure, so, as that air pressure drops when you travel up into the mountains, the pressure inside a pressure cooker will drop correspondingly.
 But not in the Breville.

 As for automatic pressure release, this is the feature that makes this cooker truly set-it-and-forget-it.
-Every other cooker on the market requires you to vent steam manually when you hear the "time's up!" chime ring.
+Every other cooker on the market requires you to vent steam manually when you hear the "time's up!" chime ring or leave it to cool down on its own so that the pressure drops naturally.
 The Breville will automatically release steam at a rate you determine via a few presets (either all at once or in a series of short bursts).
 You can also set it to not vent steam at all, for a natural cool-down (in which case it will let out a chime to let you know when the pressure has fully dropped), or ask it to keep your food warm right from the start of cooking, so that all you have to do is show up at dinnertime.

-Compared with other models, the heating and searing functions on the Breville cooker were also superior, allowing it to deliver a better sear on meat and heat stews up to full pressure several minutes faster than its closest competitors.
-I typically prefer stainless steel or ceramic for searing, but this coating produced nice dark sears in a reasonable amount of time.
+Compared with other models, the heating and searing functions on the Breville performed similarly to its closest competitors, browning meats and reaching high pressure within a minute or two of each other.
+I typically prefer stainless steel for searing, but the Breville's ceramic coating produced nice dark sears in a reasonable amount of time.
 The cooking pot also sits firmly in the outer chamber, preventing it from spinning around as you stir.

 The "reduce" function was also surprisingly useful.
 Cooking foods in a pressure cooker often results in a lot of excess liquid that needs to be reduced to concentrate flavor.
 With a stovetop cooker, that means removing the lid and simmering, and with most electrics, you have to use either the "sauté" or the "sear" function, neither of which is ideal since they boil the food at a rapid rate, causing splatter and unnecessary flavor loss.
 The Fast Slow cooker offers slow simmering at different temperature ranges, so you can reduce sauces and soups at anything from the laziest simmer to a rapid boil.